 Former pupil of Gedling Ballet School performed with Nottingham Youth Dance, youth company of New English Contemporary Ballet.
 Qualifications gained; BTEC National Diploma in Dance from New College Nottingham, BA (Hons) in Dance and Professional Practice (Performance Scholarship) from Coventry University and MA in Arts Management from Birmingham Institute for Art and Design.
+Lauren is a qualified and registered teacher with the IDTA.
 Lauren is also a certified teacher of PBT Adult Syllabus.
 Lauren teaches extensively across Nottingham delivering classes in settings such as Nursery/Pre-Schools, Primary Schools and Extra Curricula Dance Schools and Gymnastics Clubs.

 Some of the Guest Teachers that have taught at Gedling Ballet School -